Pros show how they save time and money at tax time

 No magic needed Anyone can employ these tactics.

 Are you looking for some ways to help smooth the process of preparing and filing your annual tax return?
-We asked professional tax preparers and publishers of tax software for some advice that might help you fatten your refund.
+Here's some advice that might help you fatten your refund.

 Focus first on income

 If you can’t give all your documents to your tax preparer at once, concentrate on providing your income statements—Forms W-2, 1099, and 1098.
-They are the basis of the return, notes John Sensiba, a certified public accountant and managing partner of Sensiba San Filippo in Pleasanton, Calif.
+They are the basis of the return.

 If you can’t find a paper statement from an employer or investment company, check the entity’s website.
 Be aware that your state may now publish Form 1099-G, the state tax refund statement, online only; that’s the case with Connecticut, Missouri, New Jersey, New York, and Pennsylvania.
 To access that form through your state’s tax authority, go to this directory.